-The Society held its AMC on 22 to 24 May 2023 where 15 Directors were elected.
-As at the end of the year there were eight Directors serving on the Board which comprised of the Chairman, the Chief Executive, the Finance Director, three Member Nominated Non-Executive Directors and two External Non-Executive Directors.
+The Society held its AMC on 27 to 29 May 2024 where 15 Directors were elected with one additional External Non-Executive Director being appointed in July 2024.
+As at the end of the year there were eight Directors serving on the Board which comprised of the Chairman, the Chief Executive, the Chief Financial Officer, three Member Nominated Non-Executive Directors and two External Non-Executive Directors.
 The Society's governance structure includes two Sub Boards - the Commercial Board and the Fraternal Board, each of which deal with all the aspects relating to the Long Term Business and the Fraternal Business respectively.
-Each of the 15 Directors elected in 2023 serve on at least one of the Sub Boards and Committees and the list of who serves on which can be found on Page 43, as repeated on the Board and smaller meetings attendance record.
-The Independent Non-Executive Director is wholly independent in that they have no material business or relationships with the Society that might influence their independence or judgement.
+All Directors serve on at least one of the Sub Boards and Committees.
+A list of Directors, the Board(s) and Committee(s) they serve on, with the attendance record can be found on page 43.
+The Independent Non-Executive Directors are wholly independent in that they have no material business or relationships with the Society that might influence their independence or judgement.

-The size and composition of the Board and the Sub Boards is felt to be appropriate and proportionate to the scale and complexity of the Society's business.
+In July 2024, the Audit, Risk and Compliance Committee was strengthened with the appointment of an External Non-Executive Director and a Skilled Person who bring actuarial, audit and accountancy skills and experience.
+Following this enhancement, the size and composition of the Board and the Sub Boards is felt to be appropriate and proportionate to the scale and complexity of the Society's business.